observIQ/bindplane-agent/docs/logging.md

     # To add logging to Google CLoud, add the log parameter to the exporter.
     project: my-project
     log:
-      # optionally, default_log_name parameter is not required
+      # Optionally, default_log_name parameter is not required
       default_log_name: opentelemetry.io/grpc-collector-exported-log

 processors: